-From TikTok to the boardroom, quiet quitting is a much-talked about trend.
-Although quiet quitting is not a new phenomenon, it remains a hot button topic for 2023.
+From TikTok to the boardroom, quiet quitting is a much-talked-about trend.
+Although quiet quitting is not a new phenomenon, it remains a hot-button topic for 2023.
 Leaders everywhere must be poised and prepared to address this workforce trend.
-Here is how to you can start the year on a strong note.
+Here is how you can start the year on a strong note.

 Quiet quitting in 2023

 The subject of quiet quitting is usually either focused on the employee experience or leaders trying to stop it.
-Here, I look at both sides in order to help leaders understand the reasons behind employees quietly quitting.
+Here, I look at both sides to help leaders understand why employees quit quietly.
 Once you know what prompts quiet quitting, you can equip yourself to be a changemaker before anyone feels the need to disengage.

 By identifying signs of quiet quitting and learning ways to prevent it, you can save your workforce, organization, and reputation.

-In this article, I first talk about signs of quiet quitting to help you identify them.
-Then, I provide actionable tips to prevent anyone you manage, from quietly quitting.
+In this article, I first discuss signs of quiet quitting to help you identify them.
+Then, I provide actionable tips to prevent anyone you manage from quietly quitting.

 Let’s get started.